-The tachometer registers the operating speed of your engine in revolutions per minute (RPM).
-This gauge is used to provide you with information needed to ensure the operation of the engine is kept within the engine manufacturer's proper range of operation.
-Be sure to consult the engine manual for the correct range of operation for your particular model.
+Located top right of the dash panel the tachometer registers the operating speed of your engine in revolutions per minute (RPM).
+This gauge is used to provide you with information needed to ensure the operation of the engine is kept within engine manufacturer's proper range of operation.
+Be sure to consult your engine manual for the correct range of operation for your particular model.